The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/scholar-top.md

 card_header_image: /img/image.png
 authors:
   - Balance-SCH-Staff
-patch: "6.38"
+patch: "6.58"
-lastmod: 2023-04-25T16:25:37.968Z
+lastmod: 2024-05-19T03:23:21.989Z
+changelog:
+  - date: 2024-05-19T03:23:23.480Z
+    message: Added article
 ---
 # Introduction

 This document contains suggestions on how to use your cooldowns effectively and small things you can do to play each phase as effectively as possible.
-Ideally, you should communicate with your co-Healer to make a plan that reduces stress for both of you and maximizes damage between you while being safe.
+Ideally, you should communicate with your cohealer to make a plan that reduces stress for both of you and maximizes damage between you while being safe.

 # The Omega Protocol (TOP)